ahmed-moubtahij/TokenHealer/README.md

 Example: given a completion prompt with a partial url ending with `:`, the model might have seen the expected completion `://` as a _single_ token in training.
 However, the prompt's tail token `:` tells it that the next token is not `//`, and so it looks for wrong completions.
 Such errors compound in auto-regressive language models.

-Debiasing token boundaries also addresses output sensitivity to prompts ending with whitespace.

 A more thorough explanation can be found on [The Art of Prompt Design: Prompt Boundaries and Token Healing | by Scott Lundberg](https://towardsdatascience.com/the-art-of-prompt-design-prompt-boundaries-and-token-healing-3b2448b0be38).

 <!-- REFERENCES -->